LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Created and attached to the VPC from which you want to create site-to-site-VPN
   * Necessary for setting up AWS Direct Connect

+### Transit VPC:
+  * Uses customer managed EC2(s) VPN instances in a dedicated transit VPC resources with an IGW
+  * Data transfer charged for traffic traversing this VPC an again from the transit VPC to on-premises network or different AWS regions
+  * Consider AWS Transit Gateway (shared services VPC) as a cheaper and less maintenance alternative

 ### AWS Transit Gateway (Shared services VPC):
   * Allows transitive peering between thousands of VPCs and on-premises data centers
   * Works on a hub-and-spoke model